-The Future Land Use Plan is not a zoning map, which deals with specific comprehensive city plan.
-Effective land use planning provides a development requirements on individual parcels.
+development requirements on individual parcels.
 The zoning map framework for successful economic development efforts, for quality and should be guided by the graphic depiction of the City's preferred long- sustainable residential development, for timely investment in new and range development pattern as shown on the Future Land Use Map.

 The right of a municipality to manage and regulate land use is rooted in its need to protect the health, safety and welfare of local citizens.
 The first step in establishing the guidelines for such management and regulation is the Comprehensive Plan.
 Although it is one component of the Comprehensive Plan, the significance of the Future Land Use Plan text and map cannot be overstated.
-Land use decisions are influenced by many of the elements of the Comprehensive Plan, including community growth, mobility, neighborhood preservation and integrity, utility infrastructure, and economic development.
+Land use decisions are influenced community growth, mobility, neighborhood preservation and integrity, utility infrastructure, and economic development.